Matthew Mills

 - Advising the landlord of a £5 million block of flats in London on whether £150,000 of proposed works would be recoverable as service charges

-Matthew has frequently appeared in the High Court and County Court on bankruptcy petitions, winding-up petitions and other insolvency matters, including without notice applications.
+Matthew has substantial experience in the High Court and the County Court of bankruptcy petitions, winding-up petitions and other insolvency matters, including without notice applications.
 He acts for debtors, petitioners and insolvency practitioners.
-In his recent work, Matthew has successfully represented the petitioning creditor in a disputed bankruptcy petition relating to a £2.25 million debt, and obtained orders extending long-running administrations for insolvent companies with over £10 million of assets.
+Matthew’s recent work has involved:

 - “Matthew is a very strong junior whose expertise is impressive.
 He is incredibly user-friendly and quickly gains client’s trust and confidence.”
 (Chancery: Traditional, Chambers HNW London Bar 2023)